Daksitha/VideoCorpusTools/README.md

       ]
     }
  ```
-### Crop videos using the cropping area defined
+### Crop videos using area defined
+This script is quite self explonatory.
+One thing to notice that videos will be cropped and saved inside individual folders.
+These folders are named after the original video name.
-In case, you have multiple cropping areas that needs to be cropped from the same video, you can use json
+>Tip: In case, you have multiple cropping areas that needs to be cropped from the same video, you can define them in seperate sessions and use merge_two_json.py script to group them.
 ```
 python crop_video_batch.py --help
 usage: crop_video_batch.py [-h] --inv_dir INV_DIR --in_json IN_JSON --ov_dir